amcm329/cod_hurricane_prediction/README.md

 ![CECALT_APP](static/CECALT.PNG)

-Its promary goal is to build an ensemble learning model that combines the predictors of three base models
+Its promary goal is to build an ensemble learning model that combines the predictors of three base models:

 - Random Forest Regressor
 - XGBoost Regressor